pramod-1509-cs/react_mongo_learn/README.md

  `node index.js`

  # step 4
- Everything is set except the database, which u need to set by downloading wamp server and create a database using myphpadmin
+ Everything is set except the database, which u need to set by creating a cluster in MongoDB atlas and also add your Mongo URL for database connection

- make sure that you use the same database name and table which i have used in code